pwang30/pwang30.github.io/_pages/about.md

 **Conference papers (peer-reviewed)**
 - Low-carbon scheduling of independent microgrid considering uncertainty of source and load sides.
-&emsp; Published in  _2nd Asia Conference on Electrical, Power and Computer Engineering &emsp; (EPCE), 2023._ [Link](https://ieeexplore.ieee.org/abstract/document/10169016)
+&emsp; Published in  _2nd Asia Conference on Electrical, Power and Computer Engineering (EPCE), 2023._ [Link](https://ieeexplore.ieee.org/abstract/document/10169016)
 - Analysis of the Influence of the Spatial-Temporal Characteristics of Wind Power and Photovoltaics on the Economic Dispatch of Independent Microgrids.
 &emsp; Published in _Annual Conference of China Electrotechnical Society (ACCES), 2022._ [Link](https://link.springer.com/chapter/10.1007/978-981-99-0451-8_76)